6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA

 A list of great things about Yardley has to include the Delaware Canal State Park!

 Fishing and kayaking are also permitted.
-You’ll often see families with a line in (or a fish on!) camped out next to the towpath near the Black Rock Rd. entrance where there’s a bit of room to spread out.
+You’ll often see families with a line in–or a fish on–camped out next to the towpath near the Black Rock Rd. entrance where there’s a bit of room to spread out.

-It’s an amazing way to experience nature, the river and canal, get some exercise, relax and explore the small historic towns dotting the towpath mile after mile.
+The canal is an amazing way to experience nature, the river and canal, get some exercise, relax and explore the small historic towns dotting the towpath mile after mile.

 6. The Downtown (aka the boro)

-Yardley’s downtown (lovingly referred to as “the boro”) is the kind of place where kids still ride around on bikes with friends, crowd the Wawa after sports matches, and line up in droves at the Yardley Ice House on a hot summer night.
+Yardley’s downtown–lovingly referred to as “the boro”–is the kind of place where kids still ride around on bikes with friends, crowd the Wawa after sports matches, and line up in droves at the Yardley Ice House on a hot summer night.

 Then head over to Pretty Bird, grab a coffee and walk down Main St. to Lake Afton and sit down on the bench near the Old Library and take in the view.
 You’ll be swelling with town pride in no time.

-So it’s doubtful that a Gap or Anthro are going to pop up in town and I think we’re all pretty OK with that.
+It’s doubtful that a Gap or Anthro are going to pop up in town and I think we’re all pretty OK with that.

 Yardley isn’t the biggest (Doylestown) or the coolest (New Hope/Lambertville) small town in the area but what it does have to offer is a very high quality of life that allows you and your family to settle in with plenty of room to grow - personally, socially, and professionally.